Preface - Contributor types

 Jostle users are also known as Contributors.
 There are three types: Internal, External and View-Only.
 For the purpose of creating Profiles, your organization's regular employees are indicated as Internal Contributors.
 External and View-Only Contributors are distinctions for people outside of your organization.
 You can learn more about Contributor types here.

-When you add new users to Jostle you have 4 options.
+When adding new users to Jostle you have a few options:

 - Update multiple Contributors via import CSV file